Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{Number of Transformer blocks.} We also verify the gain of stacking different numbers of Transformer blocks for the encoder.
-Our default model uses a stack of 6 Transformer blocks, where each block contains a self-attention and a cross-attention layer. \cref{tab:blocks} shows the results of stacking 0, 1, 3, 6 Transformer blocks, respectively.
+We also verify the gain of stacking different numbers of Transformer blocks for the encoder.
+Our default model uses a stack of 6 Transformer blocks, where each block contains a self-attention and a cross-attention layer.
+TABLE~\ref{tab:ablations}\subref{tab:blocks} shows the results of stacking 0, 1, 3, 6 Transformer blocks, respectively.
 Our model observes notable improvement when augmented with 1 Transformer block.
-It sees better performance when stacked with more blocks, and reaches the best with 6 blocks.
+It sees better performance when stacked with more blocks, and reaches its best with 6 blocks.